Active Learning of Driving Scenario Trajectories: Experimental Studies

-Figure \ref{subfig:class_distr_mtsne} demonstrates that with mTSNE, a high F1 score $\approx 1$ can be achieved within 25 queries for all values of $\alpha$ considered.
-With RAE and the SVM classifier, for $\alpha = 33, 10$ an F1 score of above $\ge 0.8$ is reached after approximately 225 queries, and for $\alpha = 5$ an F1 score of around 0.7 is achieved after 200 queries, see Figure \ref{subfig:class_distr_rae}.
+Figure \ref{subfig:class_distr_mtsne} demonstrates that with mTSNE, a high F1 score $\approx 1$ can be achieved within 25 queries for the different considered values of $\alpha$.
+With RAE and the SVM classifier, for $\alpha = 33, 10$ an F1 score of above $0.8$ is achieved after approximately 225 queries, and for $\alpha = 5$ an F1 score of around 0.7 is achieved after 200 queries; see Figure \ref{subfig:class_distr_rae}.
 Note that SVM is not the optimal choice of classifier for RAE.
 Looking at Figure \ref{subfig:classifier_nn_rae}, only around 125 queries is required to obtain an F1 score above 0.9 with RAE for $\alpha = 10$.
-Figure \ref{subfig:class_distr_vrae} shows that with VRAE, the F1 score plateaus around 0.8 and 0.6 after around 250 queries for $\alpha = 10, 5$.
+Figure \ref{subfig:class_distr_vrae} shows that with VRAE, the F1 score plateaus around 0.8 and 0.6 after around 250 queries for $\alpha = 10, 5$ respectively.
 For $\alpha = 33$, the saturation at 0.8 occurs within 25 queries.

 Another way of looking at the optimal budget size is to investigate the rate of change of the F1 score shown in Figure \ref{fig:rate_of_f1}.
 Consistent with the other results, we observe that mTSNE with SVM is an optimal choice of set up.
 The rate of change of F1 score reaches its plateau with the smallest budget size and minimal fluctuations.
 On the other hand, it is the set up that exhibits a meaningful behavior in the sense that the informativeness rate decreases as more data points are queried.